raphaelmeyer/playground-6pnwam0r/markdowns/02_time_travel_iface_lib.md

-# Time travel interface library
+# Time Travel Interface Library

 A CMake project is typically organized as a tree in a folder structure.
 With command [`add_subdirectory`](https://cmake.org/cmake/help/v3.10/command/add_subdirectory.html) a `CMakeLists.txt` adds a sub-folders to the project.